michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/pre-trip-devotions-available-2023.md

 \- What tools do you want to develop to grow closer to Jesus?

-&nbsp;**Closing thought:** God desires to equip us, not just for a mission trips this summer, but for life’s big and small moments.
+**Closing thought:** God desires to equip us, not just for a mission trip this summer, but for life’s big and small moments.
 Not only does he call us to his will but gives us the strength and the means to fulfill it.
 He provides us with his Word, his Spirit, and a community of believers to help us along the way.
 Our ability to live for God comes not from our own efforts, but his power working within us through Christ.

 **Pray:** God of Peace, thank you for your faithful guidance and for equipping us with everything we need.
 Work in us what is pleasing to you, shaping our hearts and lives according to your purpose.
 May we walk in obedience and trust, knowing that it is your power within us that enables us to serve you.
 Amen.